cfpb/design-system/docs/components/checkboxes.md

           - Border: 1 px, Gray 60 (#919395)
           - Background: Gray 20 (#d2d3d5)
           - Avenir Next Regular, 16 px, Gray (#5a5d61)
-    variation_group_description: For better usability, consider using checkboxes and radio buttons with large target areas.
+        variation_description: For better usability, consider using checkboxes with large target areas.
 These are easier to interact with (especially on smaller screens) and harder to miss.
 They are especially desirable when the form will have heavy mobile usage.
-Given the amount of real estate they occupy, they’re probably not suited for all use cases;
-      for example, they may not work well for terms of service agreement checkboxes.
+Given the amount of real estate they occupy, they’re probably not suited for all use cases; for example, they may not work well for terms of service agreement checkboxes.
+        variation_name: Large target area checkboxes
+    variation_group_name: Sizes
 use_cases: >-
   #### Nested checkboxes